angular/angular/aio/content/guide/attribute-directives.md

-You can also experience and download the <live-example header="Attribute Directive example"></live-example>.
+You can also experience and download the <live-example title="Attribute Directive example"></live-example>.

 {@a why-input}